Frequently asked questions

 Your membership with us includes direct access to primary care, routine visits, preventive health screenings, chronic disease management, discounted medications and imaging, and personalized support.
 If you decide to seek additional coverage later on, we can help you navigate your options and connect you with resources.

-• You’re welcome to join our practice even if you have an HMO insurance plan.
-However, because HMOs require referrals to come from the primary care physician listed on your insurance card, our referrals to HMO specialists are sometimes denied.
+You’re welcome to join our practice even if you have an HMO insurance plan.
+However, because HMOs require referrals to come from the primary care physician listed on your insurance card, our referrals to HMO specialists are often denied.

 If that happens, you would need to see your insurance-assigned PCP to obtain the referral.
 We’re happy to provide a detailed letter explaining why the referral is medically necessary, so you can share it with your PCP and advocate for the care you need.